Blueprint 200 Plan – Regenerative Refugee Settlement

 - cooking facilities.

 There is a political thought in using it to house our visitors: every visitor, resident and student will gain lived experience of the principles of regenerative design.
-Students can experience living as a refugee in such a healthy model camp might, connecting them with the greater potential of life quality for the tens of millions of displaced people around the world.
 We want the model to radiate out through people going back to their workplaces and sharing this knowledge.
+We also want to show how refugees around the world could live in such healthy model camps.

 At the same time, we want Blueprint 200 to serve as an educational site for partners and students from our global network to learn about regenerative principles and solutions, so that they can apply them in their home countries according to their local needs and conditions.